liliangxiao/liliangxiao.github.io/_posts/2025-10-11-language-layers.markdown

 However, to improve the **fourth-layer vocabulary**, we need to consciously study the popular ones.
 By knowing this theory, we can consciously know which vocabulary is for the third layer and which is for the fourth layer.
 If a word is not a popular one in the fourth layer, we don't need to bother remembering it, as we may come across it only once in our lifetime.

-### Encoding/Decoding Sequence of Language with Spatial Relations

-When describing a scene, we should give the spatial relationships from more general structures to more detailed structural elements.
-This helps to establish clear spatial relationships.

-Without structural information, language could be confusing as important information is lost.

 ## Object Identification Sequence

 ![]({{site.baseurl}}/assets/img/Pasted image 20251015134222.png){:width="30%"}